 Stick to one issue

 Instead of trying to address everything that’s on your mind, stick to one thing at a time.
 This ensures nothing gets glossed over or ignored and the other person doesn’t feel overwhelmed or attacked.

 The other essential piece of a healthy relationship?
 Listening.

 After you’ve spoken your peace, give the other person the opportunity to respond.
 While they’re talking, truly listen with an open mind and heart.
 Don’t interrupt or plan your rebuttal.
 Show them the same respect you expected when it was your turn.

 Wash, rinse, repeat every time you feel yourself needing to speak up.
 The more you do it, the better you’ll get and the easier it’ll become.
 Remember: Speaking up and feeling heard in your relationships is the only way to build healthy connections that last.
 You owe it to yourself and to others to find your voice and use it.

 This blog post is written by Dr. Don Gilbert and is part of the subject matter for his upcoming book called, “Five Essential Habits of healthy Relationship.”
 Stay tuned and be sure to subscribe for updates on its release later this year!

-Dr. Don Gilbert, MS, PHD, LMHC, BCPC is the owner of New Life Counseling.
+Dr. Gilbert is the owner of New Life Counseling.
 He trained under Dr. Gary Rosberg, is John Maxwell Certified, is an ordained minister, a published author, and has over 20 years of face to face counseling experience.
 Dr. Gilbert is no longer taking new counseling clients, but he is available for trainings, coaching, and speaking.
 Please contact us for more information.